mcgraneder/Defi-Trading-Arbitrage-Bot/README.md

 ```

 ## (2) cloning the repo and installing dependancies
 Once you have these two project dependancies we are set to begin the installation of this code.
-In order to get this code on your machine click the green boc that says code in the top right hand corner. copy an dpast the url here.
+In order to get this code on your machine click the green box that says code in the top right hand corner. copy the URL from this box.
 Then go to you comuter and make a new directory somewhere.
 Once you do open up a new terminal in this folder and execute the following command to clone the repo
 ```bash
 git clone https://github.com/mcgraneder/Defi-Trading-Arbitrage-Bot.git
 ```